Ben Weekes

 Ben Weekes (born 20 September 1984) is an Australian wheelchair tennis player.
-He represented Australia at the 2020 Tokyo Paralympics, his fifth Games.
+He competed at the 2024 Paris Paralympics, his sixth Games.

 Personal

 Weekes was born on 20 September 1984 in Strathfield, New South Wales.
 He has an identical twin brother, and two other brothers.
 He is an incomplete paraplegic as a result of a blood clot forming in his spine when he was thirteen years old.
 He is a composer and pianist, having received formal training in this area.
 His music has been recorded and he has played at the BarMe Cabaret Bar, Angel Place and the Sydney Opera House.

 Other sports he participates in are swimming and basketball.